-Fred: As often as possible.
+We recomment that you run them as often as possible.
 Ideally every commit.
 If this is unrealistic then at least on every pull request.
 The more often the better.

-Fred: Yes.
+Yes.
 We don’t use microservices, but we do use external APIs (payment processing etc), which I assume are equivalent for the purpose of your question.
 We mock the external APIs for our unit tests, and use sandboxed versions where possible.

-For Kevin: how does CircleCI perform its functional integration tests to fit in with its CI/CD process? manual? automated? ad-hoc?
+How does CircleCI perform its functional integration tests to fit in with its CI/CD process? manual? automated? ad-hoc?

-Kevin: CircleCI provides an environment for you to run whatever tests you want.
+CircleCI provides an environment for you to run whatever tests you want.
 There are a lot of added niceties--for example a lot of common tools are pre-installed and there are special directories to store dependency caches, build artifacts, and test output for later access--but it is ultimately just a place to run your own tests.
 In practice these are usually unit tests (run with a tool like junit, nosetests, rspec, etc) or browser tests (using something like selenium webdriver, cucumber, capybara, etc).

 Do you think there is a particular git repository/branching strategy that is best suited for CD?

 What do you recommend for mobile monitoring?
-We use new relic but our mobile developers hate it.

-Kevin: I’m not personally aware of mobile monitoring tools other than New Relic and AppDynamics.
+I’m not personally aware of mobile monitoring tools other than New Relic and AppDynamics.
 Depending on your needs, you might also look into more beta-testing related tools like HockeyApp, TestFlight, Fabric, or TestFairy, though I don’t think those offer any production monitoring.

 I am looking to implement TDD and CI and increase testing in the development environment.
 With all this said are there best practices to show how we moved the needle?
 Or what types of Metrics do we capture to show that?
-(Example: Defection detection times)

-Kevin: This is another question that is hard to answer in broad terms, but here are just a handful of thoughts:
+This is another question that is hard to answer in broad terms, but here are just a handful of thoughts: